AsheraCordova/Core/README.md

 navigateAsTop(actionId:string, ...scopedObjects:ScopedObject[])	| Remove all screens in stack and make this the top most screen.

 Note: dialog is not supported in fragments.
 Instead use navigator.navigate(...) methods and declare dialogs in the main nav_graph.xml.

+### Viewoverlay
+Name                	| Description
+-------------       	| -------------
+anchorRef 		| The view ref for which the ViewOvelay needs to be attached. drawable		|
+boundsConverter 	|
+boundsType 		|
+drawableHeight 	 	|
+drawableWidth 	 	|
+offsetHorizontal 	|
+offsetVertical		|